Daar375/Daar375ModularBalancePatch/README.md

-# HitscanToProjectile
+# ModularBalancePatch
-Makes every hitscan weapon into a projectile
+- Makes every hitscan weapon into a projectile
+- Converts the Wingman B3 into the Mozanbique B3
 The mod must be installed on the clients AND server to work